davidlizhonghuang/NG2CLIAspNetWebAPI/README.md

     }
     </pre>
     5, register this data service in app.module.ts
-    6, in tealist component to call teadataservice.ts, the code is as below
+    6, call teadataservice.ts in tealist component, the code is as below
     <pre>
       constructor(private userdataService: TeaUserService) {
           this.activeUserData = null;